-Many of the various parts of the agreement and the new handbook are open to variations of interpretation by both employers and unions - often with conflicting views on what the spirit of the documents intend to say.
+Many parts of the agreement are open to variations of interpretation by both employers and unions - often with conflicting views on what the spirit of the documents intend to say.
 Whatever policy or new employment practise is implemented should only come into being once both parties are agreeable.
 It is not within the employers remit to force changes through as they see fit.
 Of course in reality some employers may well attempt to do this.
 Your role is to act as a gatekeeper and maintain the negotiating line that is in the best interests of your members.

 Scotland and Wales are more fortunate in being less subject to local variation of opinion with many issues being agreed on a countrywide basis through national partnership working.
-In Scotland, terms and conditions of employment which are specific to NHS Scotland are negotiated at the Scottish Terms and Conditions Committee (STAC)